 - Internist, General – A general internist, who may also be known as a doctor of internal medicine, can earn about $200,000 per year with the proper training.
 The primary role of internal medicine doctors is to provide non-surgical treatment of injuries and diseases of the internal organs of their adult patients.

 - Audiologist – Although audiologists do need an advanced degree, they do not require a medical degree.
 They usually hold master’s degrees.
-These hearing and balance specialists earn a median salary of $75,920 per year and there is expected to be 21 percent growth nationally in opportunities for these medical professionals between 2016 and 2026.
+These hearing and balance specialists earn a median salary of $75,920 per year and there is expected to be 16 percent growth nationally in opportunities for these medical professionals between 2018 and 2028.

-- MRI Technologist – MRI Technologists get to work with some of the most sophisticated medical equipment available, alongside physicians, to diagnose and treat patients.
-With just an Associate’s Degree, new MRI Technologists can enter this well-paid field that is expected to grow by 13 percent by the year 2028.
+- MRI Technologist – MRI technologists get to work alongside physicians with some of the most sophisticated medical equipment available to diagnose and treat patients.
+With just an associate’s degree, new MRI techs can enter this well-paid field that is expected to grow by 9 percent by the year 2028.
 MRI technologists make a median annual salary of $61,240, according to the BLS.

-- Radiation Therapist – Working with cancer patients and individuals with other serious illnesses is not easy, but can be very rewarding.
-Radiation therapists, for their hard work, earn a median salary of $80,570 per year and 2,400 radiation therapy jobs are expected to be added nationally by 2028.
+- Radiation Therapist – Working with cancer patients and individuals with other serious illnesses is not easy, but it can be very rewarding.
+Radiation therapists, for their hard work, earn a median salary of $82,330 per year and 1,600 radiation therapy jobs are expected to be added nationally by 2028.
 The job is one that requires a relatively short period of education, only as much as is necessary to obtain an associate’s degree.
 This is typically a period of two years.

 - Pediatrician – Physicians who specialize in working with children can be among the most compassionate individuals.
 They can be found working in hospitals, clinics, emergency rooms, and various specialty centers.
-Like all professionals with a medical degree, pediatricians are in high demand at all times, so much so that the field is expected to grow 10 percent, with median salaries of $187,540.
+Like all professionals with a medical degree, pediatricians are in high demand at all times, so much so that the field is expected to grow 7 percent, with median salaries of $183,240.

 - Nuclear Medicine Technologist – Nuclear medicine technologists are one of the highest paying healthcare careers that does not require an advanced degree, although an associate’s degree and 1,300 practice hours are required.
-Growth for this career is projected to be strong nationally (10 percent by 2026), although jobs are concentrated heavily in certain regions, such as California and the District of Columbia.
-The median pay for these skilled professionals is $75,660 per year, which is equal to $36.38 per hour in a 40-hour work week.
+Growth for this career is projected to be strong nationally (7 percent by 2028), although jobs are concentrated heavily in certain regions, such as California and the District of Columbia.
+The median pay for these skilled professionals is $76,820 per year, which is equal to $36.93 per hour in a 40-hour work week.

 - Orthotist or Prosthetist – Orthotists and prosthetists, or O&P professionals, design devices that support patients with a medical need, including prosthetics.
-The demand for these skills is expected to increase by 22 percent, which is much faster than average, through 2026.
-O&P professionals have master’s degrees and must have completed an internship or residency prior to employment in the field.
+The demand for these skills is expected to increase by 20 percent, which is much faster than average, through 2028.
+O&P professionals always have master’s degrees and must have completed an internship or residency prior to employment in the field.

 - Psychiatrist – A psychiatrist is a physician who is specially trained to deal with mental and other psychological illnesses.
 These physicians can command a median salary of more than $216,000, depending on location, expertise, and type of practice.
 Psychiatrists hold doctorates in their fields and usually operate their own practices, where they maintain professional relationships with many different clients.